LazyRen/LazyRen.github.io/_posts/devlog/Blog/2020-12-22-use-utterances-for-jekyll-comments.md

   path: /assets/img/2020-12-21/utterances.png
 ---

-Disqus is somewhat default comments plugin for the Hydejack and most of the static site.
+Disqus is used as default comments plugin for the Hydejack and most of the static site.
 But I had some issues with Disqus, so I looked elsewhere to find new comments plugin.

 1. Disqus loads slowly.<br>
 2. link within comment is **broken**.<br>